 The Queer Studies Program is an interdisciplinary minor that questions normative constructions of sexuality and gender.
 The minor focuses on histories, contemporary experiences and community-based knowledge of people who identify as lesbian, gay, bisexual, transgender, inter-sexed, queer and others who occupy non-heterosexual and gender non-normative positionalities.
 The program explores how these subjects intersect and collide with national, ethnic, racial, gender, class and other identifications.
 It provides an academic home for those who wish to study the intellectual, cultural and material conditions that have shaped our current understandings of sexuality and gender variation, as well as for those who wish to generate new, resistant theories and practices.

-Minor students must take QS 301, 302 and three elective courses for a letter grade.
+Minor students must take QS 301, 302 and 490.
+Three elective courses (9 units total) are also required.
 QS 490 can be taken for a letter grade or for credit/no credit for all students.

 1. Upper Division Required Courses (9 units)

 2. Electives (9 units)

 ENGL 369 Lesbian Writers (3)

 GWS 410 Sex, Lies and Media (3)

 PHIL 406 Philosophy of Sex, Gender, Sexuality (3)

 QS 204 Queer Identity: Pop Music and Its Audience (3)